 We hear a lot about the downsides of stress.
 Too much of it can impair thinking, harm our health and, more prosaically, put us in a bad mood.
-But anyone who pontificates about the risks of chronic stress would be remiss in not pointing out that some measure of psychological tension is an important (not to mention unavoidable) part of life.

 I met my husband at a party in a bygone era.
 He had no online profile.
 Neither did I. We didn’t trade email addresses, as neither of us had one of those either.

 On Monday, May 13, at 7pm, I'll be moderating a panel at The New York Academy of Sciences.If you are in the area, please attend!
 Here a description of the event:Social and Emotional Learning: Preparing Our Children to Excel Monday, May 13, 2013 | 7:00 PM - 8:30 PM The New York Academy of Sciences, 7 World Trade Center, 250 Greenwich Street, 40th floor, New York, NY 10007-2157School has traditionally been about teaching kids new knowledge and skills.

 Scientists have concocted mental fitness regimens to strengthen weak thinking skills in students—in effect, making kids smarter

 I have seen the invisible arms of multiple sclerosis, a potentially devastating disease of the nervous system, touch friends, relatives and acquaintances.